bootstrap-vue/bootstrap-vue/docs/markdown/reference/settings/README.md

 entry point of your app, and **before** any `Vue.use()` of component plugins or `Vue.component()` or individual components.

-### Setting the config via Nuxt.js BootstrapVue plugin
+### Setting the config via Nuxt.js module

-Refer to the [Getting Started](/docs/#nuxtjs-plugin-module) documentation for information on passing the config object to the Nuxt.js plugin module.
+Refer to the [Getting Started](/docs/#nuxtjs-module) documentation for information on passing the config object to the BootstrapVue Nuxt.js module.

-## Disabling BootstrapVue console warnings
+## Disabling console warnings

 BootstrapVue will warn (via `console.warn()`) when you try and use a deprecated prop, or pass an invalid value to certain props.
 These warnings are provided to help you ensure that your application